GServlet/gservlet-site/content/download/_index.md

 # Download

 The recommended way of getting GServlet is to declare a dependency on the _gservlet-api_ library using your favorite build tools but you can build it also from the latest source code in the GitHub [repository](https://github.com/GServlet/gservlet-api).
+You can search for previous releases on [Maven Central](https://mvnrepository.com/artifact/org.gservlet/gservlet-api).

 ## From your build tools